gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/supervised_learning/index.md

 <small>*Mean Squared Error*</small>

 ### Gradient Descent:
-> Change the weights to move in the direction that descent the error the most.

 ![alt text](eqn_gradient_descent.png)

+Gradient Descent changes the weights to move in the direction that descent the error the most.

 In linear regression, split the data into many small batches.
 Each batch, with roughly the same number of points.
 Then, use each batch to update your weights.
 This is still called mini-batch gradient descent.